 The provider of this data has gone to great length to assure that the data is correct and useful.
 However, ultimate responsibility for use of the data lies with the user.
 The user of the data acknowledges that the data may contain inaccuracies, omissions, or other errors and that Bear Creek Survey Service, it's owners, or assigns are not responsible for any damages caused by use of the data.

 This data is being offered free of charge and without support of any kind.
 Please do not contact Bear Creek Survey Service if you are unable to load the data into your gps.

-The data is furnished in GPX format.
+The data is furnished in GPX or POI format.
 It is the responsibility of the user to load the data into their gps somehow.
 Take the link on the next page for more information on loading your GPS.